SKJ39/Student-Grading/run_instructions.md

 ### Note:
-There are two copies of the FileIO classes, Util and UtilCopy.
-Util is the original FileIO implementation from Lab 5, and UtilCopy is the new FileIO implementation for Lab 6.
-My intention for leaving the original in the submission is that in case I caused irreversible FileIO errors in UtilCopy, I can revert back to the original.
+There are two copies of the FileIO classes, `Util` and `UtilCopy`. `UtilCopy` is a backup in case there's an irreversible error in `Util`.

 ## Driver1 (`Driverlab6r1`)
 	- Since most values are all hard coded, simply run the program with the given file name
 	- There are nine text files to test this program: